gm2211/github-watcher/README.md

-A tool to watch PRs
+An opinionated tool to monitor GH activity